-- Mobilization and site preparation Equipment and materials staging, BMP installation, clearing, and grubbing. - Excavation and channel modification Topsoil stripping and excavation of embankment borrow material from the modified channel, and removal of existing drainage facilities. - Embankment construction Foundation preparation, embankment construction, and slope protection. - Habitat enhancements Grading of tributary and secondary channels, and vegetation planting. - Spillway construction Construction of the principal and auxiliary spillways, including concrete work. - Drainage facilities Installation of culverts with flap gates.
+- Mobilization and site preparation Equipment and materials staging, BMP installation (to include ECs included in Section 6, Environmental Consequences), clearing, and grubbing. - Excavation and channel modification Topsoil stripping and excavation of embankment borrow material from the modified channel, and removal of existing drainage facilities. - Embankment construction Foundation preparation, embankment construction, and slope protection. - Habitat enhancements Grading of tributary and secondary channels, and vegetation planting. - Spillway construction Construction of the principal and auxiliary spillways, including concrete work. - Drainage facilities Installation of culverts with flap gates.